zsparal/api-documentation/source/guides/payment-status-changes.rst

     for.

 ``cancelled``
-    Your customer has cancelled the payment.
+    Your customer has canceled the payment.
 This is a definitive status.
 Mollie will call your webhook when this status is reached.

 ``pending``